 If you’re new to self storage or need help figuring out whether or not your life transition can be made easier with self storage, you probably have questions.
 How much does self storage cost?
 Are self storage facilities really secure?
 Should I rent a climate-controlled storage unit?
 What if I change my mind?

 These are just a few of the questions people ask when deciding whether or not to rent a storage unit and why your friends at Metro Self Storage have put together a helpful list of some of the commonly asked questions we hear from current and prospective tenants.

-Keep in mind, no matter where you decide to rent your unit, each storage facility will have their own set of features and rules such as access hours.
+Keep in mind, no matter where you decide to rent your unit, each storage facility will have its own set of features and rules such as access hours.
 The best way to know for sure what you’re getting is to contact your local storage provider.
-At Metro storage facility, our friendly, professionally trained Property Managers are on site at each and every one of our locations to give you personal attention.
+At a Metro storage facility, our friendly, professionally trained Property Managers are on site at each and every one of our locations to give you personal attention.

 How much does self storage cost per month?

 The cost of your storage unit depends on several things, but mostly the age and location of the facility, the type of security features available, and whether or not you rent a climate-controlled storage unit.
 According to MarketWatch, “The average asking rent for a 10X10 unit in the U.S. is $118 a month for non-climate controlled and $152 for climate controlled.”

 The two most common types of storage buildings are indoor where all storage units are housed within a structure, and outdoor, single-story buildings.
 Outdoor facilities function much like household garages (drive-up units with wide roll-up doors).